-No matter your level of bowhunting experiance - the answer is always "Not Enough."
+How many shot chances do you think you'll have in your lifetime?
+No matter your level of bowhunting experience - the answer is always "Not Enough."
 Two of our goals at GrizzlyStik are to help bowhunters maximize the precious few opportunities they get while simultaneously increasing the odds of a quick/clean kill.

 Bowhunting is an imperfect sport.
 A bowhunt can go perfectly and animals can be still wounded and never recovered.
-Our stated goal is to drive our customers wound/loss number as close to zero as possible.
+Our stated goal is to drive our customer's wound/loss numbers as close to zero as possible.
 How do we do that?
 Good question, our first mission is to improve the odds of the hunter as high as possible and reduce the odds of survival as low as possible for the game.
-The industry dogma has offen blamed wound/loss on the archer and poor "shot placement."
-All of our arrows & broadheads are designed with the idea that they will lethally penetrate - even when things go wrong.

 Case Study: Cape Buffalo - What If Things Go Wrong?

-Here's an example, you dream of this shot for years and something goes very wrong.....as you watch this video you can see the arrow making a wild paradox before impact.
-What you can't see off frame is the hunters arrow strikes a branch right out of the bow causing the erratic arrow flight and the arrow to hit high.
+Here's an example.....you've dreamt of hunting Cape buffalo for years and just as you take your shot of a lifetime, something goes very wrong.
+As you watch this video you'll notice the arrow making a wild paradox before impact.
+What you can't see off-frame is the hunter's arrow strikes a (ghost) branch directly out of the bow causing the extremely erratic arrow flight before impact.
+The deflection caused the arrow to hit extremely high - Now What?

+The industry dogma has often blamed wound/loss on the archer and poor "shot placement."
 We completely disagree, we've made too many of our own mistakes.
-Distance can be misjudged, tiggs can get hit, nerves can be rattled and animals can move.
-In those real world scenario's, what happens to your arrow penetration then?
+The distance can be misjudged, branches can get hit, nerves can be rattled and animals can move.
+In those real-world scenarios, what happens to your arrow penetration then?
 How can we depend on shot placement when our target is alive and moving?
-Repeating this industry dogma of picking a spot on, while shooting a light, low FOC arrow is has lead to 50% wound/loss ratios in states.
-We find those numbers completely unacceptable, especially when we have Dr. Ashby's research to referance.
+Repeating this industry dogma of picking a spot on, while shooting a light, low FOC arrow has lead to 50% wound/loss ratios in states.
+We find those numbers completely unacceptable, especially when we have Dr. Ashby's research to reference.